david-simoes-93/RCSoccerSim3dSetup/4 Viewer.md

 Remember to install GPU drivers.
 When Roboviz starts, you can read the `-Renderer` line to see what it is using to render.
 For NVidia drivers, go to `System Settings` > `Software & Updates` > `Ubuntu Software` > `Download from: Main Server` and close.
 Reload the differences when asked.
 Then, `System Settings` > `Software & Updates` > `Additional Drivers` and enable the proprietary NVidia drivers.

-## Preparing Rounds

-Now, to test each team, do the following (this example uses FCPortugal3d):

-	rclm2 test_round
-	cd test_round
-	./script/init 3Dspark
-	edit teams
-		FCPortugal3d
-		TestTeam
-	./script/schedule/init teams

-For actual rounds, in the `teams` file, write the round's participating team usernames, one per line.